samdunk47/samdunk47.github.io/README.md

-# About
+# TypeScript Wordle
-This is a wordle game made with HTML, CSS and TypeScript By Sam Chandler
+A replica of the NYTimes wordle game, recreated with TypeScript, HTML and CSS

+## Playing